 Autism House Health and Safety Policy COVID-19 Response

-Phase one Implementation: As Oregon moves into the first phase Autism House has resumed live classes/groups for those individuals who feel comfortable with returning.
-Autism House will implement new policies to hopefully help to eliminate the spread of COVID-19.
+Phase two Implementation: As Oregon moves into phase two Autism House has resumed live classes/groups for those individuals who feel comfortable with returning.
+Autism House will continue to implement policies to hopefully help to eliminate the spread of COVID-19.
 Some clients will continue to do individual work and online classes.

 COVID-19 POLICIES AND PROCEDURES:

 All staff are trained in proper hand washing procedures and other precessions related to infection control, such as, surface washing, wearing of surgical masks and a general understanding of how COVID-19 is passed.
 In case any individual is suspected of contracting the virus he/she will directly be sent to the emergency center to be tested.

 #1 - Upon entering the building clients will wash their hands.
 Clients will also be asked health related questions and questions regarding contact with individuals who show COVID-19 symptoms.
 If a client is exhibiting any symptoms they will be sent home.